vboyev-MSFT/defender-docs/defender-endpoint/linux-support-perf.md

     > [!NOTE]
     > The application stores statistics in memory and only keeps track of file activity since it was started and real-time protection was enabled.
 Processes that were launched before or during periods when real time protection was off are not counted.
 Additionally, only events which triggered scans are counted.

-5. Configure Microsoft Defender for Endpoint on Linux with exclusions for the processes or disk locations that contribute to the performance issues and re-enable real-time protection.

-    For more information, see [Configure and validate exclusions for Microsoft Defender for Endpoint on Linux](linux-exclusions.md).

 ## Troubleshoot performance issues using Microsoft Defender for Endpoint Client Analyzer